batteringram-dev/Twitter-ETL-Pipeline/README.md

 3. Load - Loading our dataframe to a SQLite database using SQLAlchemy ORM

 I used SQLite here as it is an experiment project and the data is not huge.
+Same with the tooling!
+I reason I preferred Pandas instead of Spark is that the data is small.
 I created a developer account in Twitter and requested the elevated access to our account that would allow us to extract data from Twitter.
 The access will take upto a day to get granted.